home-assistant/home-assistant.io/source/_integrations/intellifire.markdown

 ### Sensor Types

-The following sensors are available as either a **Binary Sensor** when dealing with on/off values or in the form of a **Sensor** when dealing with other values.
+The following sensors are available as either a **Binary Sensor** when dealing with on/off.

 ### Binary Sensors